MohammedMuthanna798380/Files_Sharing/README.md

 # File_Sharing

-File Sharing is a program to share all types of files that stored in server device between the clients.
+File sharing is a program that allows clients to share all types of files stored on a server device, and every client can upload files.

 ## Used Java Programming Language